locationtech/geomesa/docs/user/kafka/index_config.rst

 For advanced use cases, the ``kafka.cache.expiry.dynamic`` data store parameter can be used to expire features based on matching filter predicates.
 The value should be a TypeSafe config document where the keys are CQL filter strings and the values are expiration duration strings (for example, ``{ "type = 'boat'": "100ms" }``).
+The filters will be evaluated in the order they are declared.
 Any features which do not match one of the filters will use the default ``kafka.cache.expiry`` value, if provided.

 If the expiry is set to zero, features will not be indexed or searchable.
 However, they will still be passed to any :ref:`feature listeners <kafka_feature_events>` that are configured.